Immaculate Heart of Mary Seminary (Winona, Minnesota): Seminary motto and crest

-The official motto of IHM is the Latin text of Psalm 133:1 in the Old Testament of the bible: Ecce quam bonum et quam iucundum habitare fratres, fratres in unum (Behold how good and how splendid where brothers dwell as one.)
+The official motto of IHM is the Latin text of Psalm 133:1 in the Old Testament: Ecce quam bonum et quam iucundum habitare fratres, fratres in unum (Behold how good and how splendid where brothers dwell as one.)
 The Latin motto is often shortened to simply Ecce Quam Bonum (Behold How Good) as seen on the seminary crest.

 The current IHM crest was designed by the ninth rector, Father James Steffes in 2002.
 The base of the crest is the red shield, symbolizing both the enlightening guidance of the Holy Spirit and the courage needed to respond to God's call of discernment.
 At the top of the shield is a flur-de-lis, a symbol of Mary as well as of Joseph, the guardian of Jesus and disciples dedicated to Him.
 At its center, the crest holds Mary's mystical rose, often portrayed with five petals, in white within a blue diamond.
 Both the diamond and color white are symbols of virgins, and blue is the traditional color of Mary.
 Within the mystical rose is the Immaculate Heart of our Heavenly Queen.

 In 2019 the seminary began updating branding.
 This led to a new logo being used for official correspondence instead of the traditional crest.